Skip Navigation Links

 2. 3DMeshGeometry does not provide good support for dynamically creating a surface based on points

-3DMeshGeometry can only define triangle primitive as its surface, if the surface is polygon, the points index of triangle must be defined very carefully, otherwise it will be shown out of your imagination.
+3DMeshGeometry can only define triangle primitive as its surface, if the surface is polygon, the points index of triangle must be defined very carefully, otherwise it should be shown out of your imagination.
 So polygon surface should be supported by 3DMeshGeometry.

 3. The Line Primitive functionality given by the ScreenSpaceLines3D object should not have been removed from .NET 3.0’s object model